 Treatment depends on the type of skin cancer you have.
 Dr. Shabazz does a thorough evaluation and biopsy any suspicious moles or lesions.
 Chemical peels, cryosurgery, extraction, radiation, and laser therapy are all possible options, depending on the diagnosis.
 Most of the time, you’re sent home the same day as the procedure and given instructions to keep your skin healthy for the future.

-At Renascance Dermatology, we accept most major insurance plans.
+At Renascance Dermatology, we only accept PPO insurance plans.
 Here is a list of some of the plans we accept.
 Please contact our office if you do not see your insurance provider listed.

 "I LOVE DR. SHABAZZ!!...She was extremely knowledgeable, professional, and is just so kind-hearted!"